Development assistance in the Pacific

 * The Pacific Regional Program is a discrete appropriation that complements Pacific Bilateral programs.
 A portion of this funding is directly attributable to specific Pacific countries and this is included in their Total Australian ODA.

-The Pacific Regional Program complements our Pacific bilateral programs in support of a stable, secure and prosperous Pacific.
-The Program supports regional approaches to address a range of regional development and economic growth challenges.
+The Pacific Regional Program supports regional approaches to address a range of regional development and economic growth challenges.
 Geographic isolation and small and dispersed populations can make the provision of even basic goods and services logistically difficult and expensive.
 The Pacific is particularly vulnerable to disasters and the impacts of climate change.
 Climate change is a risk multiplier that exacerbates vulnerabilities in health, water, food, infrastructure and economic systems.
 Little progress has been made toward the Millennium Development Goals, and the private sector is typically small with large informal economies.
 Violence, a lack of women in leadership roles and constrained financial opportunities limit women's economic, political and social participation.

-Working with regional organisations and a range of other partners, our program is organised around the following mutually reinforcing objectives as outlined in the Pacific Regional Aid Investment Plan.
+Working with regional organisations and a range of other partners, our Pacific Regional Program is organised around the following mutually reinforcing objectives as outlined in the Pacific Regional Aid Investment Plan.
+The Aid Investment Plan will be replaced with the forthcoming COVID-19 Development Response Plan.

 Objective 1: Economic growth